 The environment we’re brought up in changes our neurological pathways and alters both our recognition of, and response to, the emotions of other people, leading many to heightened levels of empathy.

 I have always been extremely emotional because I had, for many many years, lived in a turbulent and explosive environment.
 There was a lot of arguing in my home when I was younger and a lot of emotion.
 Because of this, I essentially became conditioned to think that any minor issue would lead to a full blown argument and a lot of emotional suffering.
 That mindset made me incredibly sensitive to any negative emotions.
-It’s from this upbringing that I have become a highly sensitive empath.
-I’ve become extremely sensitive to the emotions of other people.
-My mind has trained itself to know precisely what’s going on with the people around me.
-Perhaps you are the same.
+I learned to immediately recognise other people’s emotions.
+It is a self defense mechanism.

-Highly Sensitive / Empathetic people are extremely valuable individuals, but they are prone to some problems
+Highly Sensitive / Empathetic people are extremely valuable individuals, but they are prone to issues.

 “When empathy goes into overdrive, people put themselves at risk for mental health problems such as anxiety and depression and physical complications such as heart disease and high blood pressure,” says David Sack M.D.

 Many people (especially clairsentient, sensitive, intuitive and lightworker types) can suffer from problems of overly active empathy.